Claude Code: automating my support rotation

 So I handed the collecting to Claude Code.

-One command, three sources
+One command, one digest

 The orchestrator is dumb on purpose.
 It says, in effect: